grahampullan/dbslice/README.md

 ### Meta-data plots

-For Meta-data plots, the data to be displayed is obtained from the meta-data itself (not from additional sources, so `fetchData` is not used).
+For Meta-data plots, the data to be displayed is obtained from the meta-data itself (not from additional sources, so `fetchData` is never used).
 This means that the `data` object in each plot definition is typically a property name from the meta-data (i.e. a column from the meta-data table).

 #### Bar chart